On the Effectiveness of Sampled Softmax Loss for Item Recommendation: Related Work

-Most recently, a surge of works introduced contrastive loss like InfoNCE loss into recommendation~\cite{Wu2021Self,Zhou2021Contrastive,Tang2021Multi,Mao2021SimpleX}.
+Most recently, a surge of works introduced contrastive loss like InfoNCE loss into recommendation~\cite{Wu2021Self,Zhou2021Contrastive,Tang2021Multi,Mao2021SimpleX,Zhang22BC}.
 At its core is maximizing the agreement of positive pairs as compared with that of negative pairs.
-Interestingly, when directly utilizing the supervision signal (whether the interaction is observed) of the data to construct positive and negative pairs, InfoNCE loss becomes sampled softmax loss.
-However, to the best of our knowledge, only very limited works~\cite{Zhou2021Contrastive,Tang2021Multi,Liu2021Contrastive} utilized sampled softmax loss as their main task objective to train recommendation model. \citet{Zhou2021Contrastive} proved that both contrastive loss and multinomial IPW loss optimize the same objective in principle but failed to answer why does contrastive loss work. \citet{Liu2021Contrastive} presented a debiased contrastive loss to remedy the negative effects of false negative samples in the randomly sampled subset. \citet{Tang2021Multi} is mostly related to our work which also realized the superiority of using sampled softmax loss to train recommender.
-However, it differs from our work in: (1) \cite{Tang2021Multi} only empirically verified the effectiveness of sampled softmax loss for graph-based recommender.
-On the contrary, we reveal theoretically three advantages of sampled softmax loss, that is, mitigating popularity bias, mining hard negative samples and maximizing the ranking metrics; (2) We also uncover the shortcoming of sampled softmax loss in adjusting the representation magnitudes and present theoretical evidence to support our argument.
+Interestingly, when directly utilizing the supervision signal (whether the interaction is observed) of the data to construct positive and negative pairs, InfoNCE loss becomes SSM loss.
+However, to the best of our knowledge, only very limited works~\cite{Zhou2021Contrastive,Tang2021Multi,Liu2021Contrastive} utilized SSM loss as their main task objective to train recommendation model. \citet{Zhou2021Contrastive} proved that both contrastive loss and multinomial IPW loss optimize the same objective in principle but failed to answer why contrastive loss works. \citet{Liu2021Contrastive} presented a debiased contrastive loss to remedy the negative effects of false negative samples in the randomly sampled subset.
+MSCL \cite{Tang2021Multi} is mostly related to our work which also realized the superiority of using SSM loss to train recommender.
+However, it differs from our work in: (1) MSCL \cite{Tang2021Multi} only empirically verified the effectiveness of SSM loss for graph-based recommender.
+In contrast, we theoretically reveal three advantages of SSM loss, that is, mitigating popularity bias, mining hard negative samples, and maximizing the ranking metrics; (2) We also uncover the shortcomings of SSM loss in adjusting the representation magnitudes and present theoretical evidence to support our argument.